opencypher/cypherdb/src/content/docs/import/parquet.md

 ---
 title: Import Parquet
-description: Bulk import data from Apache Parquet columnar files into Kuzu node and relationship tables using COPY FROM.
+description: Bulk import data from Apache Parquet columnar files into CypherDB node and relationship tables using COPY FROM.
 ---

 [Apache Parquet](https://Parquet.apache.org/docs/) is an open source, column-oriented persistent storage format designed for efficient data storage and retrieval.
-Kuzu supports bulk data import from Parquet files using the `COPY FROM` command.
+CypherDB supports bulk data import from Parquet files using the `COPY FROM` command.
 You can use `COPY FROM` to import data into an empty table or to append data to an existing table.

 :::caution[Notes]